Learn

 The complete guide to Schedule C for sole proprietors, freelancers, and gig workers covering business income, deductible expenses, home office deductions.

 Schedule C is the IRS form for reporting profit or loss from a sole proprietorship; the default business structure for anyone who is self-employed.
-Whether you're a freelance designer, a rideshare driver, an Etsy seller, or a consultant, Schedule C is where you report your business revenue, claim deductions, and calculate the net profit or loss that flows to your Form 1040.
-With roughly 27 million sole proprietors filing annually and the gig economy adding millions more, Schedule C is one of the most widely used; and most audited — tax forms.
+Freelance designers, rideshare drivers, Etsy sellers, and consultants all use Schedule C to report business revenue, claim deductions, and calculate the net profit or loss that flows to their Form 1040.
+With roughly 27 million sole proprietors filing annually and the gig economy adding millions more, Schedule C is one of the most widely used, and most audited — tax forms.

 Self-employment income has been reportable since the inception of the income tax, but Schedule C as a dedicated form for sole proprietor reporting has evolved substantially over the decades.
 The fundamental concept is simple: a sole proprietorship is not a separate tax entity; the business and the owner are one and the same for tax purposes.